Geospatial Data Science in Python

 .mark_bar()

-.encode(# X should show the (normalized) count of each group
+# X should show the (normalized) count of each group

-=alt.X("*:Q", aggregate="count", stack="normalize"), # The * is a placeholder here
+x=alt.X("*:Q", aggregate="count", stack="normalize"), # The * is a placeholder here

-color=["island", "species", "count(*):Q"],
+tooltip=["island", "species", "count(*):Q"],

 I like to think of altair aggregations in terms of the pandas groupby syntax.
 Under the hood, altair is going to group our data by the other encodings we specified, “island” and “species”.
-The dimension (“X”) that gets specified as the count
+The dimension (“X”) that gets specified as the count aggregation is then the size of each of those groups.

 Example 3: The count() shorthand